paddymills/hss-markdowns/doc/HSSL_DXF_Import_Spec.md

 ### Part Orientation

-Parts should be oriented with the same orientation as they are displayed on the drawing.
+The part orientation should match that of the drawing.

 ### Layers